Orthogonal-Research-Lab/Models-for-Data-Recycling/Education/Digital Badges/README.md

 4. post a sample dataset to Figshare.
 Publish and submit the doi generated for this submission.

+5. Find a dataset on [Dryad](https://datadryad.org/) and provide the following information: 1) digital identifier (doi), 2) title of the associated paper, 3) the creative commons license type, 4) a list of the different files in the package and their size.

-5. discuss how you might go about reviewing a dataset.
+6. discuss how you might go about reviewing a dataset.
 Focus on the following aspects: 1) quality control (check for errors, potential forgery), 2) consistency, 3) sufficient annotation.

 ### Integration of Mozilla data reuse template and badge lessons